 On the other hand, if the egg hasn’t been fertilized, the corpus luteum will break down and dissolve into the body.
 The estrogen and progesterone levels will then drop, marking the start of the cycle.

-What You’ll Feel: You may experience symptoms of premenstrual syndrome (PMS) such as bloating, breast tenderness, libido changes, food cravings, mood swings, and headaches.
+You may experience premenstrual syndrome (PMS) symptoms, such as bloating, breast tenderness, libido changes, food cravings, mood swings, and headaches.
 Now, if you’re pregnant, you may experience implantation bleeding, cramping, nausea with or without vomiting, tiredness, bloating, frequent urination, mood swings, heightened sense of smell, and headaches.

 How to Track Your Menstrual Cycle